 - vSAN storage is only available to objects running on ESXi hosts (Support for iSCSI is now available though)

 - vSAN, being a software defined solution means that is can be quickly upgraded and makes available new features as they are released.
-This is the same for traditional arrays but new features are usually releases less frequently since features possible on traditional arrays are less that a software defined solution.
+This is the same for traditional arrays but new features are usually released less frequently since features possible on traditional arrays are fewer than of a software defined solution.